All you need to know about child maintenance

 - At the local magistrate's office and designated government offices.

-- Directly to the person entitled to the money.
+- Directly to the primary caregiver.

 Visit the nearest magistrates’ court to apply for child maintenance and take the following documents